Jagadish-116/VulnOrchestrator/README.md

 1. Execute the VAPT Automation Suite
 Open your main automation script `(test_run.py)` and set your target configuration parameter to a domain or network IP you have authorized permission to audit: target = "testphp.vulnweb.com"
-Fire up your administrator shell and execute the automated backend orchestration pipeline:
+<br> Fire up your administrator shell and execute the automated backend orchestration pipeline:
 `python test_run.py`

 2. Boot the Dashboard User Interface
 Launch the local web visualization server to monitor and track your asset infrastructure intelligence:

 `python app.py`

-Open your favorite web browser and navigate to the local loopback server URL:
+<br> Open your favorite web browser and navigate to the local loopback server URL:

 `[http://127.0.0.1:5000]`(http://127.0.0.1:5000)